-Recommended: If you would like the support of a text book, I recommend that you purchase, Essentials of Geology, 5th edition (or an earlier edition) by Stephen Marshak.
-It is an excellent book.
-This book will also be on reserve in the Hunter College Library.
-Note that most introductory text books cover this material.
-If you can obtain an inexpensive used copy to support your learning, it is worth the investment.
+Highly Recommended: If you would like the support of a text book, I recommend that you purchase, Essentials of Geology, 5th edition (or an earlier edition) by Stephen Marshak.
+It is an excellent book and comes with very helpful online learning materials.
+If you would like to spend less money, I recommend that you purchase the ebook or an older edition.
+I have also put a copy on reserve in the Hunter College library.